Last Updated on by

 You’re probably wondering why you’d pay so much for a vibrating foam roller when you can get an ordinary non-vibrating one for a fraction of the price?
 Vibration offers many physiological benefits and superior amplitude when rolling that can really improve your results.

 According to Hyperice, this is 2x as effective as regular foam rolling for warming up and active recovery.
 It is also said to increase range of motion by up to 40% (vs 18% from a regular foam roller).
 The exterior is also firmer, made from a stronger hard plastic material that tends to be more durable and effective.
 All in all, it offers a deeper, more complete recovery and a far better massage experience.
-Also being the most powerful vibrating foam roller on the market (according to the manufacturers), it offers some of the best results.
+Also being the most powerful vibratory foam rolling product on the market (according to the manufacturers), it offers some of the best results.

 - It has a powerful 40 watt motor engineered to deliver maximum vibration therapy to the targeted areas.

 - This German engineered foam vibrating roller is made from materials that are eco-friendly.
 The actual roller has an exterior which is smooth and grooved (a big improvement on the version 1.0 Vyper)